DCgov/open-source-guidelines/_includes/index.md

 ##Welcome!

-These are draft guidelines for the use and creation of open source code in DC Government.
-Currently these guidelines are in use as part of a pilot program launched by the Office of Technology and Innovation at the [Office of the Chief Technology Officer](http://octo.dc.gov).
+These are draft guidelines for using and working on open source code in DC Government.
+They are being developed as part of a pilot program launched by the Office of Technology and Innovation in the [Office of the Chief Technology Officer](http://octo.dc.gov).

-We're using these guidelines ourselves and welcome participation from development teams across DC government.
-The goal is to scale participation in the pilot to include as many projects, teams, and agencies as possible over time.
-If your team would like to find out more please reach out to [opensource@dc.gov](opensource@dc.gov).
+This is a living document, which we are using in our own work.
+We welcome collaboration, participation, and feedback from teams across DC government as we scale the program.

-Please take a look around and contribute your thoughts and questions.
+If you would like to find out more, please reach out to [opensource@dc.gov](opensource@dc.gov).
+You can also propose edits to the guidelines [here](https://github.com/dcgov/open-source-guidelines).